SoftDev4Research/4OSS-lesson/_episodes/05-contributions.md

 it is crucial to make your project [FAIR](https://www.nature.com/articles/sdata201618) (Findable, Accessible, Interoperable and Reusable).
 Define your project clearly, by listing the aim of the project, areas of applications and area of improvements.
-List all the availabilities such as your source-code, datasets, metadata, documentation, list of tasks, and contribution guideline.
+List all the resources such as your source-code, datasets, metadata, documentation, list of tasks, and contribution guidelines.

 ### Respect your contributors!